About This Course

 Why Choose This Course

-As a student of this course we aim to develop your ability to gather market intelligence, interpret data from multiple sources, and judge and realise market opportunities, while also enhancing your appreciation of the science of food and ensuring that you understand the significance of the regulatory and business environment.
-This will support you in developing a skills set that fosters leadership and innovation.
+As a student in this course, we aim to develop your creative, analytical, communication and professional skills.
+You will learn how to gather market intelligence, interpret data from multiple sources, identify market opportunities and communicate with target markets via social media.
+This will support you in developing a skill set that fosters leadership and innovation.

 You will get opportunities to test your technical knowledge (in both business and science) through projects and work placement.
-Skills such as working with and for others, responding to briefs, working to deadlines, using initiative, communicating and presenting in professional manner will also be developed.
-These transferable skills form an important part of your armoury when seeking employment and advancing your career.
+Skills such as working with and for others, responding to briefs, working to deadlines, using initiative, communicating and presenting in a professional manner will also be developed.
+These transferable skills will form an important part of your armoury when seeking employment and advancing your career in both the food and non-food sectors.

-This programme offers a unique combination of business and science.
-This positions graduates to work in the space between science and business.
+The programme offers a unique combination of business and the food and nutritional sciences.
+Our graduates are ideally positioned to take advances in food and nutritional sciences and translate them into real business opportunities by responding to market trends through the process of innovation.
 Furthermore, the programme is built on UCC’s international reputation in food education and research and includes many lecturers who are internationally recognised in their field of expertise.

 Placement or Study Abroad Information